zng-ui/zng/README.md

 ## `cargo do`

-There is a built-in task runner for managing this project, run `cargo do help` or `./do help` for details.
+**Do** is a built-in task runner for managing this project, run `cargo do help` or `./do help` for details.

-The task runner is implemented as a Rust crate in `tools/do-tasks` and an alias in `.cargo/config.toml`, it builds the tool silently in the first run, after it should run without noticeable delay.
+The task runner is implemented as a Rust crate in `tools/do-tasks` and an alias in `.cargo/config.toml`.
+The builds the tool silently in the first run, after, it runs without noticeable delay.

 Shell script to run `do` are also provided: